vokimon/apunts/computers/godot/ui.md

 all is specified as offsets from that origin.

-For convenience, Godot provides some common presets for anchoring, available also in the editor as tool:
+For convenience, Godot provides some common presets for anchoring, available also in the editor as tool.

+::: figure images/godot-ui-anchorpresets.png
+	Tool to choose anchoring presets.

 - 4 corners
-- Centered in each 4 sides
+- 4 sides centered
 - Fully centered
 - Vertically expanded left, center, right
 - Horizontally expended top, center, bottom
 - Fully expanded

+The presets are only the combinations of values
+0.0, 0.5 and 1.0 for the anchors.

 Both anchors and offsets are not constrained to the parent.
 Anchors can go beyond 0 and 1.

-Usually you place your root control with anchors, but then organize the children with containers.
+Placing a single component within its parent with anchor is palatable.
+When you start combining componets, it quickly becomes chaotic.

+Usually we use anchors to place a single component in the window, and use Containers to organize its children.

 ### Containers (Layouts)